tosayev/Cadena/Ethereum 101/Project-1/README.md

 - pilotage fees
 - tanker tugboat escort fees

-Calculation of Sanitary Dues is as follows: 0.0604 x USD/TRY exchange rate x vessel’s NT Calculation of Light Dues is as follows: 0.169323 x vessel’s NT Calculation of Salvage Dues is as follows: 0.08063 x vessel's NT
+Calculation of Sanitary Dues is as follows: `0.0604 x USD/TRY exchange rate x vessel’s NT` Calculation of Light Dues is as follows: `0.169323 x vessel’s NT` Calculation of Salvage Dues is as follows: `0.08063 x vessel's NT`

 Although most agencies charge their service fees on a scale dependent on vessel's NT, I will keep it simple and make it a flat fee of 500 USD.

-A shipowner should be able to input the vessel's IMO number and NT and the contract should generate the PDA.

-The amount generated in the PDA will have to be paid by the operator to get approval to transit.
+We have two counterparts to this contract:
+1. Ship Operator
+2. Agency Owner

+This is how the contract works:
+1. Agency Owner deploys the contract and names the agency.
+Only the Agency Owner can name the agency.
+2. Ship Operator inputs the ship's IMO number (for indetification) and Net Tonnage.
+3. The contract calculates the required dues.
+4. The Ship Operator needs to deposit at least the required dues.
+They can do this in one transaction or multiple transactions.
+5. Once the deposited amount exceeds the required dues, the Ship Operator can request clearance to transit.
+Until the Ship Operator requests clearance, they will have the option to deposit or withdraw funds from their balance.
+6. Once the clearance is requested & approved, the dues is deducted from the Ship Operator's balance with the agency.
+7. If there are outstanding amounts, the Ship Operator can withdraw it or leave it to be used on another transit.